boun-tabi/SQuAD-TR/README.md

 ## 📜 SQuAD-TR

-SQuAD-TR is a machine translated version of the original [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/) dataset into Turkish, using [Amazon Translate](https://aws.amazon.com/translate/).
+SQuAD-TR is a machine translated version of the original [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/) dataset into Turkish using [Amazon Translate](https://aws.amazon.com/translate/).

 ### Dataset Description